pflanze/functional-perl/README.md

 # Functional programming in Perl

-This project aims to make it easier to reduce the number of places in Perl programs where side effects are being used, by providing facilities like data structures to enable it and tutorials and introductions to show good ways to go about it.
+This project aims to make it easier to reduce the number of places in Perl programs where side effects are used, by providing facilities like data structures to enable it and tutorials and introductions to show good ways to go about it.

 Side effects (mutation and input/output), unless they are contained locally (transparent to the user of a subroutine/method/API) are not